-Networking training is available as "online live training" or "onsite live training."
-Online live training (also known as "remote live training") is conducted via an interactive remote desktop.
-Onsite live training can be arranged at customer premises in Georgia or in Govtra corporate training centers in Georgia.
+Networking training can be conducted as "online live training" or "onsite live training."
+Online live training, also known as "remote live training," is delivered via an interactive remote desktop.
+Onsite live training can be arranged at customer facilities in Georgia or at NobleProg’s corporate training centers in Georgia.

 Atlanta, GA – Regus at Colony Squar